 As the kids entered upper middle school and high school and they took more responsibility for their studies, I was able to loosen the schedule and allow for more interruptions, knowing that they too needed to learn how and when to set their own boundaries.

-Here are a few things the Well Planned Gal team has learned over the years.
+Here are a few things the Well Planned Gal team has learned over the years about staying on track.